npm package discovery and stats viewer.

 wordpress-export-to-markdown

-Converts a WordPress export file into Markdown files that are compatible with static site generators (Eleventy, Gatsby, Hugo, etc.).
+Converts a WordPress export XML file into Markdown files.
+This makes it easy to migrate from WordPress to a static site generator (Eleventy, Gatsby, Hugo, etc.).

 wordpress-export-to-markdown running in a terminal